Quadratic Equations in Hyperbolic Groups are NP-complete: Quadratic equations in free products

 which proves \eqref{nonorientableCase}. \end{proof}

-\begin{prop} Any solution of a quadratic equation in a free product of groups can be obtained from a multi-form of genus $g$ over the free product. \end{prop} \begin{proof} Let $V_1,\ldots ,V_k$ be a solution of an orientable quadratic equation.
-Applying Olshanskii's results \cite{Olshanskii-1989} for quadratic equations in free groups, we may assume, that an orientable quadratic set of words $U_1$,\ldots ,$U_m$ can be written on boundaries of $m$ discs labeled by elements of the free product in normal form, such that these discs define a surface of genus $g$.
-The boundaries of discs become a graph $\Gamma$ on the surfaces with elements of the free product written on the edges, each element is in normal form of the free product.
-We divide the edges of $\Gamma$ with vertices of degree two according to the normal forms of the words written on the edges.
-We can say, that there is a labelling function $\phi$ on the edges of $\Gamma$ by elements of the free product and $\Gamma$ may be equipped by quadratic set of circuits $T$ such that the words $U_1,\ldots ,U_m$ can be read along $T$.
+Let $G$ be a free product of groups $G_1, G_2,\ldots$.
+Suppose a standard orientable quadratic equation has a solution $\phi : F(x_i,y_i,z_j)*G\rightarrow G$.
+Represent the equation in the form such that the product of commutators is equal to the product of conjugates of the coefficients: \bel{oeq} \left( \prod_{i=1}^g [x_i,y_i] \right)=\left(\prod_{j=1}^{m-1} z_j^\mo V_j z_j\right) V_m \eee The product of commutators is a quadratic word.
+The solution $\phi $ defines a specialization of this quadratic word in $G$.
+This specialization can be represented as a product of several elements $U_1,\ldots,U_m$, where each $U_i$ is a conjugate of $V_i$.
+Therefore, the set of elements $U_1,\ldots,U_m$ can be obtained (altogether) as a specialization $\phi$ of a quadratic set of words. \begin{prop} In the above notation, elements $V_1,\ldots, V_m$ can be obtained from a multi-form of genus $g$ over $G$ by a permissible substitution. \end{prop} \begin{proof} The orientable quadratic set of words, and the specialization $U_1$,\ldots,$U_m$, can be written on the boundaries of $m$ disks labeled by elements of the free product.
+We do not make any cancellations at this point between the specializations of the letters in these words.
+The disks define a surface of genus $g$ (we can assume that they define one connected surface, otherwise this specialization corresponds to a solution of two disjoint quadratic equations, where the sum of their genera is $g$).
+The boundaries of disks give a graph $\Gamma$ on the surface, with elements of the free product written on the edges.
+Each element labeling an edge is in normal form for the free product.
+We divide the edges of $\Gamma$ with vertices of degree two, according to the normal forms of the words written on the edges.
+We say that there is a labeling function $\phi$ on the edges of $\Gamma$ by elements of the free product, and $\Gamma$ may be equipped with a quadratic set of circuits $T$ such that the words representing $U_1,\ldots ,U_m$ can be read along $T$.

+Let $p$ be a path of length $k$ in $\Gamma$ such that $\phi(p)=1$, and let $v$ and $w$ be its end points.
+Vertices $v$ and $w$ do not coincide, since otherwise the genus of the equation would be decreased, by the Euler characteristic formula.
+There is an edge $e_j$ which appears in $p$ exactly once (otherwise the genus of the equation would be smaller, again by the Euler characteristic formula).
+We identify the vertices $v$ and $w$ of $\Gamma$ and delete $e_j$.
+Then we delete all the edges which are incident to at least one vertex of degree one.